KVasya/AdjustableWiFi/README.md

 The 'gr-ieee802-11' project implies USRP hardware, which was changed by me to UHD (two HackRF devices).
 Thus also you may need to install UHD.
 Optimization part needs Python 3 with 'scikit-optimize' installed.

 The code operates in two independent scripts communicating through zmq interface.
+It was tested on an i5 core machine.
+It's important for the operation of gr-ieee802-11 that real-time scheduling is enabled (it's a project option, it's on by default, but for weaker configurations it might lead to errors).
+The default 20MHz bandwidth of  gr-ieee802-11 leads to receiver overflow, so it's switched to 5MHz by 'main.py' at it's start.

 To launch the project:
+0. In 'wifi_transceiver_patched.grc' change serial numbers for UHD devices to those of your devices.
 1. Start 'wifi_transceiver_patched.grc' in GNU radio.
 It requires two Hackrf (UHD) devices attached to the host PC (or it might be reconfigured to single USRP-device supporting simultaneous reception and transmission).
 2. Execute 'main.py'.